tudurom/site/content/software/index.md

 Software
 --------

-This is a list of software projects made by me and their coresponding web pages.
+This is a list of software projects worth mentioning made by me, and their coresponding web pages.

 Most listed programs run only on UNIX-like platforms.